Ferdinand Marian: Jud Süß

-Marian's career was overshadowed by his appearance as the title character in Jud Süß, an antisemitic German movie directed by Veit Harlan.
+Marian's career was overshadowed by his appearance as the title character in the German antisemitic film of Lion Feuchtwanger's book Jud Süß, directed by Veit Harlan.
 This 1940 film, made under the supervision of Propaganda Minister Joseph Goebbels, is widely considered to be one of the most hateful depictions of Jews in film.
+(A British film with the same title had appeared earlier.)

 His depiction of the title character followed stereotypes of Jews as being materialistic, immoral, cunning and untrustworthy.
 With the exception of Marian's character – who shaved off his beard and wore Gentile attire for most of the story – the actors playing Jewish male characters were made up to look unappealing and alien (non-German).

 The film was a great success, both commercially and ideologically.
 Heinrich Himmler ordered that the film be shown to SS units about to be sent against Jews, to non-Jewish populations of areas where Jews were about to be deported, and to concentration camp guards.

 Marian's willing participation in Jud Süß and his belief in its message remain contentious.
 During his lifetime he was considered apolitical, never holding membership in any political party or expressing support for Nazism.
 His personal life seemingly contradicted the antisemitism of his best-known role.
 He had a daughter from his first marriage to Jewish pianist Irene Saager.
 His second wife's former husband Julius Gellner was also Jewish and Marian and his wife protected him from reprisals by hiding him in their home.

 Friedrich Knilli, author of the Marian biography Ich war Jud Süß – Die Geschichte des Filmstars Ferdinand Marian ('I was Jud Suss - The Story of the Movie Star Ferdinand Marian') indicated that Marian was at minimum pressured and at maximum coerced by Goebbels into participating in the film, which he had initially considered distasteful, through implicit threats against his family.
 Knilli's assertions match those of director Veit Harlan, who claimed in a war crimes trial that he was coerced by Goebbels into making the film, and attempted to minimize or sanitize the antisemitic elements to little avail.

 According to Knilli, Marian never came to terms with his involvement in the film, and the guilt led to a spiraling pattern of alcoholism that dominated his later life.